Akselera Tech

 Table of Contents

-Negative keywords are the most underused feature in Google Ads.
-They cost nothing to add, take minutes to implement, and can eliminate 23-34% of irrelevant traffic overnight.
-Yet most advertisers either ignore them entirely or add them reactively — one at a time, after the money is already wasted.
+Negative keywords cost nothing to add and take minutes to implement.
+They can eliminate 23-34% of irrelevant traffic overnight.
+Yet most advertisers either ignore them or add them one at a time, after the damage is done.

 Why Negative Keywords Matter: The Numbers

-Let us start with the data that should make every advertiser uncomfortable.
+The data here should make every advertiser uncomfortable.

 The Waste Without Negative Keywords